Avanade/OnRamp/README.md

 ## Console application

-[`OnRamp`](./src/OnRamp/Program.cs) can be executed as a console application directly; however, the experience has been optimized so that a new console application can reference and inherit the underlying capabilities.
+[`OnRamp`](./src/OnRamp/Console/CodeGenConsole.cs) has been optimized so that a new console application can reference and inherit the underlying capabilities.

-Where executing directly the command-line options are as follows:
+Where executing directly the default command-line options are as follows.

 ```
-OnRamp Code Generator.
+Xxx Code Generator.

-Usage: OnRamp [options]
+Usage: Xxx [options]

 Options:
   -?|-h|--help              Show help information.